usdot-jpo-ode/jpo-ode/docs/UserGuide.md

 #### 6.6.3 - Build and Deploy Procedure

-Follow the steps in jpo-ode/README.md Getting Started guide for building and deploying the JPO-ODE services.
+Follow the steps in jpo-ode/README.md [Installation](../README.md#3-installation) section for building and deploying the JPO-ODE services.

 <a name="ode-application-properties"></a>